dorddis/Gymzy/ai-context/outlines/ai-chat-intelligence-critique.md

 **Evidence**:
 - First "double me the workout" → AI attempts to double (though incorrectly)
-- Later "double it" → AI claims it doesn't know what "it" refers to
+- Later "double it" → AI claims it doesn&apos;t know what "it" refers to
 - This inconsistency suggests multiple AI pathways with different context handling

 **Critical Fitness Logic Failures**: